Ada-Developers-Academy/daily-curriculum/week5/wednesday/adding-a-blog.md

         <li><a href="/blog/<%= post %>"><%= post %></a></li>
       <% end %>
     </ul>

 #### Extra Credit (although we're not getting credit for this)

 - Refactor the `@posts` we use in both of our route definitions into a single method to be used by either route.
-- Create a `/blog` route that displays the contents of all of the posts in a single file. (*hint*: the `erb` method can be used from within a view)
+- Create a `/blog` route that displays the contents off all of the posts in a single file. (*hint*: the `erb` method can be used from within a view)
 - Add meta data to the top of each post file to define the title and date of the post.